Trendyol/ios-guidelines/code_style_guideline/function_Declarations_examples.md

 # Function Declarations and Function Calls

 With Xcode 15, we can reindent the code using the Control+M shortcut.
 However, using it everywhere unnecessarily reduces readability and increases line count.
-Therefore, we wanted to explain how to use it with a few examples.
+So, we'd like to explain how to use it with a few examples.

 ## Activating 'Page guide at column' in Xcode Text Editing Settings